DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 m.update_training_route!("school_direct_salaried")
 ```

 A bunch of fields will be set to `nil`, see `RouteDataManager` class.
-Ask support to communicate with user to update Trainee record for missing information.
+Ask support to communicate with the user to update the Trainee record for the missing information.

 ## Dttp::RetrieveTrnJob for Trainee id: <id> has timed out after 4 days.